 'The density of the threads in the 25 momme variety of silk is also significantly higher than that of the 22 momme or 19 momme.
 Our 25 momme silk pillowcase boasts a thread count of 750, while our 22Momme silk pillowcase has a thread count of 600+ and 19mm silk pillowcase, with a thread count of only 400.
 More threads = more durable and expensive.

 'Usually, the higher the momme weight, the more durable the weave, the more luxurious the fabric is, the more suitable it is for heavy-duty use, and the longer the shelf-life.
 Generally, all silks can be washed and the heavier ones can be washed repeatedly.
 The heavier the silk, the more opaque it becomes.'

 What is the difference between cotton and silk?

-'Silk is a natural protein fiber, some forms of which can be woven into textiles,' says Wu.
+'Silk is a natural protein fiber, some forms of which can be woven into textiles,' Lilian explains.

 'The protein fiber of silk is composed mainly of fibroin and is produced by certain insect larvae to form cocoons.
 The shimmering appearance of silk is due to the triangular prism-like structure of the silk fiber, which allows silk cloth to refract incoming light at different angles, thus producing different colors.
 Mulberry silk is the highest quality silk available for purchase.'